Skip to content

 # Flag signups from anonymized connections

-if security['is_tor'] or security['is_proxy']:
+if classification['is_tor'] or classification['is_proxy']:

 return {